Angel Food Ministries: Similar groups

 Low-cost food boxes are available in the Atlanta, Georgia, area through The Box Food Ministries.
 Similarly, a program is available in Kenosha, Wisconsin, through New Hope Ministries.
 In the nearby Kenosha community, boxes are available through the Self Help and Resource Exchange (SHARE) program.

 The Ohio-based Smart Choice Food program offers food packages for sale in ten midwestern states, in almost an identical format to Angel Food Ministries, and using many of the former Angel Food Ministries host sites as outlets.
 The largest difference between Angel Food Ministries and Smart Choice Food is that the latter is organized as a for-profit business rather than a not-for-profit organization.

 In November 2011, OneHarvest Food Ministries began serving communities throughout the Southeast region of the US.
 OneHarvest distributes in Alabama, Florida, Georgia, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas (Dallas/Fort Worth) and Virginia.
-OneHarvest is a non-profit, non-denominational, faith-based organization.
-By partnering with local churches, OneHarvest offers a once monthly distribution of low-cost prepaid food boxes.
-An EBT payment option is available at some distribution sites.
+OneHarvest was a non-profit, non-denominational, faith-based organization.
+By partnering with local churches, OneHarvest offered a once monthly distribution of low-cost prepaid food boxes.
+An EBT payment option was available at some distribution sites.
+OneHarvest is no longer operational.